Mukarama Abdulai: Club career

-Abdulai joined Ghana Premier League side Northern Ladies FC in 2011 at the age of 9.
-During the 2020–21 season, on match day 1, she scored a hat-trick in their 3–1 win over Ashtown Ladies on 17 January, 2021.
+Mukarama joined Ghana Premier League side Northern Ladies FC in 2011 at the age of 9.
+During the 2020–21 season, on match day 1, she scored a hat-trick in their 3–1 win over Ashtown Ladies on 17 January 2021.
 She scored two goals in the first half and one in the second half to seal the first win for the club.

-On 16 July 2021, Alavés, announced that they had signed Abdulai on a two-year deal and she was set to stay with the club until 2023.
-In January 2023, Abdulai and Alavés announced that she had mutually terminated her contract with the club.
+On 16 July 2021, Alavés, announced that they had signed Mukarama on a two-year deal and she was set to stay with the club until 2023.
+In January 2023, Mukarama and Alavés announced that she had mutually terminated her contract with the club.
 In September 2023, Ghanaian side, Hasaacas Ladies announced the signing of Abdulai on a two-years deal.

 International career

 She captained Ghana's squad during the 2018 FIFA U-17 Women's World Cup in Uruguay, where she won the Golden Boot for her tournament-best seven goals and two assists.
 She scored a hat-trick in the first match against the host country.
 In addition, she won the Bronze Ball.
 After her exploits with the team, she was adjudged the Women's footballer of the Year for 2018 by SWAG, beating Grace Asantewaa and Faustina Ampah to the award.

 Abdulai was called up to the senior team ahead of the 2019 WAFU Zone B Women's Cup.
 She made her debut during the first match of the tournament against Senegal and scored a goal to help Ghana seal a 2–0 victory.

 She was named on Ghana U20 side and made captain ahead of a double friendly match against Morocco in November 2020.
 She made her debut in the first match on 23 November 2020 with Ghana suffering a 1–0 defeat, however in the second match on 30 November, she scored a brace to help Ghana win by 4–0.

-In March 2024, Abdulai helped Ghana to secure Gold at the All African Games, scoring in the depth of extra time in a 2-1 victory over Nigeria in the final of women football.
+In March 2024, Abdulai helped Ghana to secure Gold at the All African Games, scoring in the depth of extra time in a 2–1 victory over Nigeria in the final of women football.